 5. Apt and Appropriate

 Sometimes, emerging protocols are chosen by the market.
-Manufacturers will need to pair their IoT products with the appropriate technology.
+Manufacturers will need to pair their IoT objects with the appropriate technology.

-Did we convince you that useless IoT devices are useful?
+Did we convince you that useless IoT objects are useful?
 Share this article!